allardnaber/SimpleLtiTool/README.md

 ## How to use
 If you already use Composer, you can easily add the required LTI library to your dependencies.
 See [composer.json](composer.json) for an example.
 Then include `SimpleLtiTool` in your own application (be sure to change the namespace). [toolWithComposer.php](toolWithComposer.php) contains an example on how to use the tool.

-If you do not use Composer, download the IMSGlobal package from <https://github.com/IMSGlobal/LTI-Tool-Provider-Library-PHP> (Code > Download ZIP) and extract it to the `imsglobal` folder. [toolNoComposer.php](toolNoComposer.php) contains an alternative classloader and an example on how to use the tool.
+If you do not use Composer, download the IMSGlobal package from <https://github.com/oat-sa/imsglobal-lti> (Code > Download ZIP) and extract it to the `imsglobal` folder. [toolNoComposer.php](toolNoComposer.php) contains an alternative classloader and an example on how to use the tool.

-## Please note
-In case the tool exits with error **Array and string offset access syntax with curly braces is deprecated**, edit `imsglobal/lti/src/OAuth/OAuthSignatureMethod.php`, line 59.
-Replace the curly braces `{ }` with brackets `[ ]`.